Dane Looker: Regular season

+Playoffs

 Political career

 Initially Looker was planning to run for the Puyallup, Washington School Board but "decided to suspend his campaign believing a seat in the state legislature will put him in a better position to improve our local schools."
 Looker intended to run on a Republican ticket.
-Following the primary election, in which Looker qualified for the General Election for the Puyallup School Board position, he re-entered the race for the School Board seat.
-He won the General Election and was installed as a member of the Puyallup School Board on December 12, 2011.
+Following the primary election, in which Looker qualified for the general election for the Puyallup School Board position, he re-entered the race for the School Board seat.
+He won the general election and was installed as a member of the Puyallup School Board on December 12, 2011.

 Personal life

 Looker has a wife, Amy Clancy Looker, who is a teacher at Kalles Junior High and head coach of the Rogers High School girls' basketball team.
-They have four children, including a sons named Isaac, Lawson, and Tate born in July 2011,and a daughter named Shae, born in October 2004 and live in the Summit-Waller community of Tacoma, Washington.
+They have four children, including a sons named Isaac, Lawson, and Tate born in July 2011, and a daughter named Shae, born in October 2004 and live in the Summit-Waller community of Tacoma, Washington.